 1. Build an Emergency Fund

 If you don’t already have an emergency fund, building one should be a top priority.
-Did you know that more than half of Americans have less than $1,000 in their savings accounts?
+Did you know only 39% of Americans have enough saved to cover a $1,000 emergency?
 If you’re sitting on less than $1,000 in your savings, consider using your raise to get an emergency fund started.
 Strive to save between three and six months’ worth of your living expenses.

 2. Pay Off Debt